dhis2/wow-backend/guides/code_formatting_v2.md

 chmod +x ../.git/hooks/pre-commit
 ```

 This will install the pre-commit hook that invoke Spotless Maven plugin command `spotless:check`.
 When you try to do a commit and the format check fails, the commit will abort before you can write the commit message and show which files failed.

 **Note:** Make sure that git `core.hooksPath` is set to `.git/hooks` in order for  Spotless to work.

     git config core.hooksPath .git/hooks

 **Note:** If your commit hook fails to run in IntelliJ and gives this error message: `.git/hooks/pre-commit: line 11: mvn: command not found`, this means IntelliJ does not have the same PATH as you do in your terminal, and you need to tell it what your path is.
-You can do this by running this command on the command line, and copy it into the ../.git/hooks/pre-commit file:
+You can do this by running this command on the command line, and copy it into the `../.git/hooks/pre-commit` file:

-'echo $PATH' paste that content rigth above line 10 in the pre-commit, 'cd ./dhis-2; mvn spotless:check'
+`'echo $PATH'` paste that content rigth above line 10 in the pre-commit, `'cd ./dhis-2; mvn spotless:check'`.

 ### Step 2: Commit your code